 So where to start?

-I wanted to start simple, so just used some card that I cut to the size of my Cokin filters.
+to the size of my Cokin filters.
 This way I was able to mount them easily.
-In the center for each card, I cut my new aperture shapes and then could just slide them into my Cokin Filter Holder.
+In the center for each card, I cut my new aperture shapes and then could just slide

 I found that my 50mm f/1.8 was the best choice of lens and simply whacked it out-of-focus and took some photos of some old Christmas lights.